An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Varying effects generalised linear models

-Technically speaking, {\bf varying-effects models} are obtained by introducing for some model parameters \emph{adaptive} {\bf prior probability distributions} as opposed to the fixed ones that were employed in Ch.~\ref{ch6}.
-The rationale behind this procedure is the view that the specific properties of some model parameters are captured more effectively when one describes them as arising from an entire distribution of possibilities across groups which have fixed {\bf prior probability distributions} within groups.
-Such an approach has the consequence that {\bf information} on the values of these parameters obtained from analysing empirical data is partially shared between groups --- known as {\bf partial pooling} of information --- which leads via adaptive regularisation to more robust {\bf statistical models} that are less vulnerable to the threat of {\bf over-fitting}.
-This in turn will generally improve a model's overall {\bf posterior predictive accuracy}: while within-group model-fits and predictions will get worse due to partial pooling, out-of-sample predictions will become more reliable; see, e.g., Gelman \emph{et al} (2014)~\ct[Ch.~5]{geletal2014}, Gill (2015)~\ct[Ch.~12]{gil2015}, Krusch\-ke (2015)~\ct[Ch.~9]{kru2015}, or McElreath (2016)~\ct[Ch.~12]{mce2016}.
-With {\bf partial pooling} of information is associated the regularising phenomenon of {\bf shrinkage} of estimates, these becoming less susceptible to the influence of {\bf outliers} in the data.
-Because of {\bf learning} from the exchanged information, parameter estimates on the level of the individual group samples will ``shrink'' towards the total sample mean.
-The size of the shrinking effect is influenced by the amount of data within the groups and the amount of variation between the groups.
-In the empirical sciences this statistical phenomenon has long been known as {\bf regression towards the mean}.
-It was made popular through the work of the English empiricist \href{http://www-history.mcs.st-and.ac.uk/Biographies/Galton.html}{Sir Francis Galton FRS (1822--1911)}, who discovered it following years of intense research during the late $19^{\rm th}$ Century; see Galton (1886)~\ct{gal1886}, and also Kahneman (2011)~\ct[Ch.~17]{kah2011}.
+Technically speaking, \textbf{varying effects models} are obtained by introducing for some unknown \textbf{model parameters} \textit{adaptive} \textbf{prior probability distributions} as opposed to the fixed ones that were employed in Ch.~\ref{ch7}.
+The rationale behind this procedure is the view that the specific properties of some \textbf{model parameters} are captured more accurately when one describes them as arising from an entire distribution of possibilities across groups which have fixed \textbf{prior probability distributions} within these groups.
+Such an approach has the consequence that \textbf{information} on the values of these \textbf{model parameters} obtained from analysing \textbf{quantitative--empirical data} is partially shared between groups --- known as \textbf{partial pooling} of information --- which leads in combination with \textbf{adaptive regularisation} to more robust \textbf{statistical models} that are less vulnerable to the threat of \textbf{over-fitting}.
+This in turn will generally improve a \textbf{statistical model}'s overall \textbf{out-of-sample posterior predictive accuracy}: while within-group model-fits and predictions will get worse due to \textbf{partial pooling}, out-of-sample predictions will become more reliable; see, e.g., Gelman \textit{et al} (2014)~\ct[Ch.~5]{geletal2014}, Gill (2015)~\ct[Ch.~12]{gil2015}, Krusch\-ke (2015)~\ct[Ch.~9]{kru2015}, or McElreath (2020)~\ct[Chs.~13, 14]{mce2020a}.
+With \textbf{partial pooling} of information is associated the regularising phenomenon of \textbf{shrinkage} of estimates for \textbf{model parameters}, these thus becoming less susceptible to the influence of \textbf{outliers} in the given data.
+Because of \textbf{adaptive regularisation} induced by the information exchanged between groups, estimates for \textbf{model parameters} on the level of the individual groups will ``shrink'' towards their total sample mean.
+The size of \textbf{shrinkage} is influenced by the amount of data available within the groups and the amount of variation between the groups.
+In the empirical sciences this statistical phenomenon has long been known as \textbf{regression towards the mean}.
+It was made popular through the work of the English empiricist \href{https://mathshistory.st-andrews.ac.uk/Biographies/Galton/}{Sir Francis Galton FRS (1822--1911)}, who discovered it following years of intense research during the late $19^{\mathrm{th}}$ Century; see Galton (1886)~\ct{gal1886}, and also Kahneman (2011)~\ct[Ch.~17]{kah2011}.
+Contrasting with the \textbf{partial pooling} approach are the \textbf{complete pooling} approach that the \textbf{fixed effects GLMs} of Ch.~\ref{ch7} take, i.e., fitting a single statistical model to the total of quantitative--empirical data available, and the \textbf{no pooling} approach that fits a separate statistical model to the quantitative--empirical data available for each individual group.